EmmettWilson/ShakeItUpCodelab/README.md

 ### Overview

 RxJava is a Functional Reactive Paradigm.
 It is essentially the Observer pattern, but taken to the extreme.
-In the simplest of cases you have observables and observers.
+In the simplest of cases you have standard observables and observers.
 The real power of Reactive Extensions comes from chaining observables in a functional paradigm.
-This requires a bit of a mind shift from standard Object oriented programming so do not expect to full grok it today.
+This requires a bit of a mind shift from standard Object oriented programming so do not expect to fully grok it today.
 The goal of this codelab is to play with RxJava a bit using a fun project.
 Hopefully by the end you will see a little bit of the power that RxJava provides to Android Development.
-Some of the things that will will touch on briefly include:
+Some of the things that we will touch on briefly include:

 - How to turn a callback into an observable using a `Subject`
 - How to take multiple observables and combine the results into a cohesive unit.